lazydevyo/PSVitaPlay/README.md

 # To build your own

-Download everything from the source.
+Download everything from the source.</br>
-Download the AvProCamera unity package http://www.renderheads.com/downloads/2018/UnityPlugin-AVProLiveCamera-Latest-Trial.unitypackage
+Download the AvProCamera unity package http://www.renderheads.com/downloads/2018/UnityPlugin-AVProLiveCamera-Latest-Trial.unitypackage</br>
-Download the Post Processing Package https://assetstore.unity.com/packages/essentials/post-processing-stack-83912 Install the unity packages.
+Download the Post Processing Package https://assetstore.unity.com/packages/essentials/post-processing-stack-83912</br>

+Install the unity packages.</br>

-The PSVitaDock.unity scene is for the PC version app.
+The PSVitaDock.unity scene is for the PC version app.</br>

 The VitaDock.unity scene is for the Vita app "Remote PC".
-(To build the vitadock.unity for the vita you need the official psp2sdk for unity) and a licence for it
+(To build the vitadock.unity for the vita you need the official psp2sdk for unity) and a licence for it</br>

 Build each scene seperatly.